 More than half of the Mexican population is online, with 65 million internet users.
 Of these, there are 18 million online shoppers.
 Traditionally, e-commerce in Mexico has been a slow starter, as many Mexicans are reluctant to trust websites with their personal credit card details.
 Nonetheless, even as a slow starting online shopping economy, this market was still worth over USD$2 billion in 2016.

-However, the landscape is ever-changing and buying patterns are shifting, possibly in response to concerted efforts by large-scale retailers, like Amazon, Walmart, etc, to popularize ecommerce, by normalizing e-shopping, and generally improving the online shopping experience.
+However, the landscape is ever-changing and buying patterns are shifting, possibly in response to concerted efforts by large-scale retailers, like Amazon, Walmart, etc, to popularise e-commerce, by normalising e-shopping, and generally improving the online shopping experience.
 In fact, Amazon introduced cash payment facilities in 2017, to further boost online sales in Mexico, allowing consumers to deposit cash in convenience, which can later be used for online transactions.

 While more and more Mexicans are making travel bookings online, like flights, and hotels, there is still an aversion to buying clothes from online retailers, due to a general mistrust of the postal service.

-68% of internet users aged 13 – 70 in Mexico accessed the web from their smart phones in 2016, up from 62% two year previously.
-Smart phone internet use is increasing by a rate of around 10% per year, while fixed broadband subscriptions are growing by a much slower 1.5%.
+68% of internet users aged 13 – 70 in Mexico accessed the web from their smartphones in 2016, up from 62% two years previously.
+Smartphone internet use is increasing at a rate of around 10% per year, while fixed broadband subscriptions are growing by a much slower 1.5%.

-95% of social media users in Mexico use Facebook, which had 51.8 million Mexican users in 2016, while 93% use WhatsApp, the instant messaging application – an increasingly important channel (particularly the groups funcationality) for Mexican PR and social media agencies especially when doing inbound marketing campaigns.
+95% of social media users in Mexico use Facebook, which had 51.8 million Mexican users in 2016, while 93% use WhatsApp, the instant messaging application – an increasingly important channel (particularly the groups’ functionality) for Mexican PR and social media agencies especially when doing inbound marketing campaigns.
 YouTube, Twitter and Instagram command 72%, 66%, and 59% respectively.